When does Love Island 2018 start? Everything we know about ITV2's hit reality series

 Who are the Love Island cast for 2018?

 The boys and girls heading into the villa haven’t yet been announced.
-However, that hasn’t stopped there being plenty of rumours flying about – from Danny Dyer’s daughter to one of the siblings of last year’s cast.
+However, that hasn’t stopped there being plenty of rumours flying about – from another noughties music star to Danny Dyer’s daughter to one of the siblings of last year’s cast.
 See all the latest names and rumours here.

 - When does Love Island 2018 start?